TempeHS/2024SDD-Rayan-AeroFit/productBacklog.md

 20. ~~Add local storage system for Motion Permissions~~
 21. Add animation for reaching stepGoal
 22. Add option for users to add their weight, for more accurate calorie conversions.
+23. Add a help page with user documentation